Leftist tree: S-value

 The s-value (or rank) of a node is the distance from that node to the nearest empty position in the subtree rooted at that node.
 Put another way, the s-value of a null child is implicitly zero.
 Other nodes have an s-value equal to one more the minimum of their children's s-values.
 Thus, in the example at right, all nodes with at least one missing child have an s-value of 1, while node 4 has an s-value of 2, since its right child (8) has an s-value of 1.
 (In some descriptions, the s-value of null children is assumed to be −1.)

 Knowing the shortest path to the nearest missing leaf in the subtree rooted at x is exactly of s(x), every node at depth s(x)−1 or less has exactly 2 children since s(x) would have been less if not.
 Meaning that the size of the tree rooted at x is at least $2^{s(x)}-1$.
 Thus, s(x) is at most $\log{(m+1)}$, m being the number of nodes of the subtree rooted at x.

 Operations on a height biased leftist tree

 Most operations on a Height Biased Leftist Tree are done using the merge operation.

 Merging two Min HBLTs

 The merge operation takes two Min HBLTs as input and returns a Min HBLT containing all the nodes in the original Min HBLTs put together.

-If either of A or B is empty, the merge returns the other one.

-In case of Min HBLTs, assume we have two trees rooted at A and B where A.key $\leq$ B.key.
-Otherwise we can swap A and B so that the condition above holds.
+If either tree empty, the merged tree is the other.
+Otherwise, label their roots A and B so that A.key ≤ B.key.
+To preserve the heap property, A must be the root of the merged tree.

-The merge is done recursively by merging B with A's right subtree.
-This might change the S-value of A's right subtree.
-To maintain the leftist tree property, after each merge is done, we check if the S-value of right subtree became bigger than the S-value of left subtree during the recursive merge calls.
-If so, we swap the right and left subtrees (If one child is missing, it should be the right one).
+The merge is done by recursively merging B with A's right subtree.
+This may increase the s-value of A's right subtree, and thus A's s-value.
+If the result has a greater s-value than A's left subtree, swap the two subtrees to maintain the leftist tree property.

-Since we assumed that A's root is greater than B's, the heap property is also maintained.